Could Large Language Models work as Post-hoc Explainability Tools in Credit Risk Models?: Conclusions

+The full-ranking condition further reinforces this conclusion.
+Although \textit{GPT-4-turbo} and \textit{Claude-Sonnet-4.5} can generate complete 24-feature rankings with relatively strong schema compliance, \textit{Gemini-2.5-Flash} frequently fails to produce a valid full ranking under the longer constrained-output setting.
+Among valid full-ranking outputs, few-shot prompting improves Overlap@K, particularly for logistic regression and for \textit{GPT-4-turbo}, but the recovered rankings remain far from perfect.
+Kendall's $\tau$ values remain modest across most settings, indicating that even when LLMs identify some overlapping high-importance features, they do not reliably preserve the relative ordering of the full model-grounded attribution structure.

+These findings have direct implications for credit risk model governance.
+LLMs should not be viewed as substitutes for formal post-hoc attribution methods such as coefficient-based decomposition or SHAP.
+Model-based explainers derive attributions from the fitted model structure, whereas LLMs infer feature importance from prompt-level information, learned language patterns, and general domain priors.
+As a result, autonomous LLM explanations may select plausible credit-risk factors without faithfully reflecting the actual prediction algorithm of the underlying model.
+This distinction is particularly important in high-stakes credit settings, where explanations must be traceable, auditable, and consistent with the approved model.

 Several limitations motivate future research.
 First, the evaluation is conducted on a relatively small sample due to computational cost constraints and focuses on rank alignment rather than user-centered outcomes.
-Second, we do not test robustness to prompt perturbations, distribution shifts, or adversarially crafted inputs, which are relevant in real credit operations.
-Third, while alignment with post-hoc attributions is informative, alignment does not guarantee that explanations are faithful, actionable, or legally sufficient—particularly for complex models such as XGBoost.
-Future research should therefore integrate human-in-the-loop evaluation frameworks, compliance-oriented assessment criteria, and systematic analyses of explanation stability and hallucination risk under real-world deployment constraints.

-Taken together, our findings suggest a potential division of labor in high-stakes credit decision contexts.
-LLMs may be better positioned to restate established attribution rankings rather than to replace formal explanation algorithms.
-In practical model risk management workflows, LLMs could be deployed downstream of model-specific post-hoc explainers as a translation interface to render technical attributions into more accessible, human-readable narratives.
-Nevertheless, the faithfulness, stability, and regulatory adequacy of such translated explanations remain subject to further empirical validation before operational deployment can be justified.
+Larger-scale empirical analyses are therefore needed in future research to examine whether the observed findings remain stable across broader samples, additional credit datasets, and more diverse model and prompting configurations.
+Second, the current design does not include perturbation-based stress tests, such as deliberately shuffled attribution rankings or decoy features.
+Such tests would be most informative in a setting where the LLM receives both raw feature values and a supplied attribution ranking, because they could reveal whether the model follows the provided ranking or overrides it based on its own reasoning from feature values.
+Third, while alignment with post-hoc attributions is informative, such alignment does not by itself guarantee that explanations are faithful, actionable, or legally sufficient, particularly for complex models such as XGBoost.
+Future work should evaluate whether the observed LLM alignment patterns remain stable when using stronger production-grade credit models, additional datasets, and calibrated probability outputs designed for operational decision.